CELEBRATE LIFE ON THE RIVER AT THE 10th ANNUAL

 Wind-powered music will fill the air throughout the day, come hungry because there will be a great selection of local food & beverages on site.
 Many Broadway businesses have been preparing to roll out the red carpet for the additional guests, and a number of shops will have displays and merchandise on the sidewalk.

 There is ample parking for festival attendees in the Farmers’ & Artisans’ Market parking lot, located at 501 Landmarks Blvd.; guests can simply walk across the pedestrian bridge directly to the event.
-Handicapped parking is available at Williams Office Products, located at 500 E. Broadway.
 Volunteers are needed; for more information, please visit: www.facebook.com/EarthtonesFestival.

 This free community festival would not be possible without the generosity of its sponsors.
-The MEF committee expresses their sincere appreciation to the following local businesses for supporting the event: The Telegraph, Riverbender.com, WBGZ Radio, AdVantage News, the Environmental Protection Agency, Argosy Casino Alton, Lewis & Clark Community College, Madison County Planning & Development, The Nature Institute, Illinois American Water, the Old Bakery Beer Company, the Fraternal Order of Eagles, StraightUp Solar, Homefield Energy, and Prairie Rivers Network.
+The MEF committee expresses their sincere appreciation to the following local businesses for supporting the event: The Telegraph, Riverbender.com, WBGZ Radio, AdVantage News, the Environmental Protection Agency, Argosy Casino Alton, Madison County Planning & Development, The Nature Institute, Illinois American Water, the Old Bakery Beer Company, StraightUp Solar, Homefield Energy, and Prairie Rivers Network.
 This event is held annually on the 3rd Saturday in September, as part of the State of Illinois’ “It’s Our River Day” initiative to celebrate Illinois

 Listen to a 2015 interview with Sara McGibany about the Mississippi Earthtones Festival: